etavener/qti-player-angular/README.md

 # qti-player-angular
-An R+D to render QTI XML using Angular Directives.
+Using Angular directives to render QTI XML files

 We decided to progress with a Polymer approach using ShadowDOM